 - Favourite foods, likes and dislikes.

-Foster Carers and residential staff should be encouraged to record the story of the child's stay with them as fully as possible, including:
+Foster Carers should be encouraged to record the story of the child's stay with them as fully as possible, including:

 - Descriptions of what the child was like when they arrived, what they liked and disliked;

 - Details of development (e.g. learning to ride a bike);

 - Their own special memories of the child;